Search

 1. Is it possible to get braces with dental fillings?

 Yes, it is possible.
-In fact, most individuals who get braces have at least one filling since cavities are pretty prevalent due to modern sugar-laden diets.
+Most individuals who get braces have at least one filling since cavities are pretty prevalent due to modern sugar-laden diets.
 Having dental fillings doesn’t prevent you from getting braces because these fillings restore the structure of teeth impacted by cavities.

 Before installing braces, your orthodontist will take X-rays to identify the optimal positioning and ensure the treatment plan is appropriate.
 This process allows them to see any existing fillings before placing the initial braces and wires on your teeth.